intermine/im-docs/docs/webapp/query-results/how-to-use.rst

 Query Results
 ================================

-This page describes the features of InterMine's results tables, explains how to use the more advanced features they provide, and gives a brief description of how to embed them in other pages.

 Upload look and feel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-'''export''':  See [wiki:Export] for details on exporting options.
+'''export''':  See "export" link below for details on exporting options.

 '''column headers''':  See ClassAndFieldLabels to change column headers.